CharlieSus/DayZAdvancedLogging/README.md

 > [!IMPORTANT]
 > THIS WILL ONLY WORK ON TEXT FILES.
 IT WILL NOT BE ABLE TO PULL FROM OTHER FILE TYPES.

-Introducing AdvancedLogging, a python based script to allow for advanced logging of DayZ logs, that attaches text files to discord webhooks.
+Introducing DayZAdvancedLogging, a python based script to allow for advanced logging of DayZ logs, that attaches text files to discord webhooks.
 This script will automatically monitor a specified folder path for the newest file, and monitor said file to upload the newest line in the file as a message to discord.